mstksg/inCode/copy/entries/machines-1.md

 Why FRP?
 --------

 So why do we even bother with FRP?
-Why not just wrap everything in a giant global state monad and program imperatively?
+Why not just just program imperatively and mutate a state?
+It's just as easy in a functional/pure language (with a trivial State monad wrapper) as it is in an imperative language.

 The answer is the full power of functional programming: **[composition][]**.
 Anyone who has dabbled in functional programming (or who has even used Unix pipes) has had a glimpse into the power of composition.
-We start with simple, fundamental behaviors and compose them piece-by-piece into a complex one.
+We start with simple, fundamental, self-contained behaviors and compose them piece-by-piece into a complex one.

 [composition]: http://www.haskellforall.com/2012/08/the-category-design-pattern.html